Emilie Schenkl: Berlin during the war

-Sometime after Bose had arrived in Berlin, according to historian Romain Hayes, "the (German) Foreign Office procured a luxurious residence for him along with a butler, cook, gardener, and an SS-chauffeured car.
+Sometime after Bose had arrived in Berlin, according to historian Romain Hayes, "the [German] Foreign Office procured a luxurious residence for him along with a butler, cook, gardener, and an SS-chauffeured car.
 Emilie Schenkl moved in openly with him.
 The Germans, aware of the nature of the relationship, refrained from any involvement."
 However, most of the staff in the Special Bureau for India, which had been set up to aid Bose, did not get along with Emilie.
 In particular Adam von Trott, Alexander Werth and Freda Kretschemer, according to historian Leonard A. Gordon, "appear to have disliked her intensely.
 They believed that she and Bose were not married and that she was using her liaison with Bose to live an especially comfortable life during the hard times of war" and that differences were compounded by issues of class.

 In November 1942, Schenkl gave birth to their daughter.
 In February 1943, Bose left Schenkl and their baby daughter and boarded a German submarine to travel, via transfer to a Japanese submarine, to Japanese-occupied Southeast Asia.
 With Japanese support, he formed a Provisional Government of Free India and revamped an army, the Indian National Army, whose goal was to gain India's independence militarily with Japanese help.
 Bose's effort was unsuccessful.
 He died in a plane crash in Taihoku (now Taipei), Japanese-held Formosa, now Taiwan, on 18 August 1945, while attempting to escape to the Japanese-held town of Dairen (now Dalian) on the Manchurian peninsula.

 Later life

 Schenkl and her daughter survived the war with no support or communication from Bose.
 During their seven years and eight months of marriage, Schenkl and Bose spent less than three years together, putting strains on Schenkl.
 Bose never publicly acknowledged his marriage and privately did so only in a letter to his brother Sarat written in Bengali and given to Emilie before he left Europe, with instructions for it to be posted to him in the event of his death.
 (Note: "Bose left Schenkl and their newborn child to fend for themselves in war-time Europe with nothing more than a Bengali letter addressed to his elder brother Sarat, asking him to look after his wife and daughter if he failed to see the end of the journey.)

 In the post-war years, Schenkl worked shifts in the trunk exchange and was the main breadwinner of her family, which included her daughter and her mother.
 Although some family members from Bose's extended family, including his brother Sarat Chandra Bose, welcomed Schenkl and her daughter and met with her in Austria in 1948, Schenkl never visited India.
 According to her daughter, Schenkl was a very private woman and tight-lipped about her relationship with Bose.
-Emilie Schenkl died in 1996.
+She died in 1996.